-Go to http://www.bu.edu/library/research/collections to access eBooks and eJournals directly.
+Go to Collections to access eBooks and eJournals directly.

-If you have questions about library resources, go to http://www.bu.edu/library/help/ask-a-librarian to email the library or use the live-chat feature.
+If you have questions about library resources, go to Ask a Librarian to email the library or use the live-chat feature.

-To locate course eReserves, go to http://www.bu.edu/library/services/reserves.
+To locate course eReserves, go to Reserves.

 Please note that you are not to post attachments of the required or other readings in the water cooler or other areas of the course, as it is an infringement on copyright laws and department policy.
 All students have access to the library system and will need to develop research skills that include how to find articles through library systems and databases.